Multiple State Parks Close After Reaching Capacity

 - Wadsworth Falls State Park in Middletown

+Temperatures will range from the upper 70s/low 80s to the mid-80s on Sunday, which is pretty standard for early July.

-Any of the parks that have closed on Sunday are expected to reopen on Monday.
+Any of the parks that close on Sunday are expected to reopen on Monday.